-Trademarks used in this text: Dell, OptiPlex, and the DELL logo are trademarks of Dell Inc.; Microsoft and Windows are registered trademarks of Microsoft Corporation; Intel and Pentium are registered trademarks of Intel Corporation.
+Trademarks used in this text: Dell, the DELL logo, and OptiPlex are trademarks of Dell Inc.; Intel is registered trademarks of Intel Corporation; Microsoft, Windows, and Vista are registered trademarks of Microsoft Corporation.

 Other trademarks and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
 Dell Inc. disclaims any proprietary interest in trademarks and trade names other than its own.